schierlm/OberonEmulator/hardware-enumerator.md

 Defines how to reset the system.
 There are two ways of reset: A soft reset (that leaves the RAM intact but resets execution back to the Oberon loop) and a hard reset (That resets the RAM).
+Emulators may also provide an option to quit the Oberon environment.

 Reset is performed by continuing execution at a specific address in ROM.
 If the system only provides an address to perform a soft reset, the hard